mbelie/WeatherService/README.md

 # WeatherService

 ## Summary
-A .NET Core 8.0 Web API project that demonstates a REST endpoint that serves weather forecasts given a latitude/longitude pair
+A .NET Core 8.0 Web API project that demonstrates a REST endpoint that serves weather forecasts given a latitude/longitude pair

 ## Projects
 - WeatherService